konradhalas/homepage/content/about.md

 hidePagination: true
 ---

-My name is Konrad Hałas and I'm a software engineer - Python is my language of choice.
+My name is Konrad Hałas and I'm a full-stack software engineer and IT manager.